USMAI-Library-Consortium/janeway-warpspeed/README.md

 ### Optional environment variables
 1. JANEWAY_JOURNAL_DESCRIPTION: Only used during Janeway install.
 2. JANEWAY_JOURNAL_DOMAIN: Used only during install, this command will specify the domain for the default journal.
-It MUST also be included
 3. INSTALL_TYPESETTING_PLUGIN: Install the typesetting plugin - TRUE or FALSE, FALSE if not set
 4. INSTALL_PANDOC_PLUGIN: Install the pandoc plugin - TRUE or FALSE, FALSE if not set
 5. INSTALL_CUSTOMSTYLING_PLUGIN: Install the custom styling plugin - TRUE or FALSE, FALSE if not set